 Telephone Gateways (FXS)

 Telephone Gateways or FXS Gateways are merely a way to connect analog Telephones to your digital phone system and not a way to connect to the outside world.
-FXO Gateways are commonly deployed when upgrading a phone system from analog to a VoIP Solution where replacing analog phone lines is not an option without major renovation or construction work taking place to pull new cables.
-A common scenario is existing Hotels and Resorts.
+FXO Gateways are commonly deployed when upgrading a phone system from analog to a VoIP Solution were replacing analog phone lines is not an option without major renovation or construction work taking place to pull new cables.
+A common scenario is the existing Hotels and Resorts.